 This Week at a Glance:

 Construction work continues on the Buena Vista Enhancement Project along US 24 between Mill Street and Crossman Avenue.
 Activities include the installation of new concrete curb, gutter, utility conduits, sidewalks and other roadway features.
 Cottonwood Avenue southbound at US 24 will continue to be closed due to safety repairs of the bridge.
-Work hours are now from 7 AM to 5:00 PM Monday through Friday as weather allows.

 Businesses along US 24 have maintained normal hours, but the regular driving pattern for accessing them has changed.
 Flaggers are helping traffic crossing US 24 at non-signalized intersections.